artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab0/README.md

 Ignore all Ubuntu upgrade proposal windows, Guest Additions, PlatformIO, etc. that open automatically on the VM.

-**Installation on a fresh Ubuntu OS:**
-If you want to install the simulators on a Ubuntu system, either running natively or within a Virtual Machine, follow these steps:

-1. If necessary, install Ubuntu or create your own Ubuntu Virtual Machine.
-You can use Ubuntu 22.04, or any more recent version.
-2. Follow these instructions to install Ripes and VSCode+PlatformIO on Ubuntu: [InstallSimulators](https://drive.google.com/file/d/1id4hHDzWmkNvIn-cREG98Ug8tBQSrgLR/view?usp=sharing).

 ## Simulators and Example Projects